 Spitzer Family Papers

-This collection provides a rich history of the lives of the Spitzers before, during and after World War II.
-Mostly written in Czech and German, the papers date from the last decades of the 19th century through the late 1970s.
+A recent donation to Brandeis Special Collections, the Spitzer family papers tell the story of a Czechoslovak Jewish family throughout much of the last century.
+At four linear feet, this is a small but powerful collection, providing a rich history of the lives of the Spitzers before, during and after World War II.
+Mostly written in Czech and German (the family having spent a great deal of time in Franzensbad, a predominantly German-speaking town in Czechoslovakia), the papers date from the last decades of the 19th century through the late 1970s.

 A large and remarkable section of the collection includes hundreds of photographs of the Spitzer family, dating from the 1920s through the 1970s.
 These photos, a great many of which were taken in Franzensbad in the interwar period, draw a stunning and intimate portrait of a happy family just before the sky of war fell.

-The life of Bruno and Draga (who, though rarely separated, wrote prolifically when apart) in both Europe and America is well-documented through their letters to each other as well as through their correspondence with friends and family back in Europe, before, during and after the war.
+The life of Bruno and Draga (who, though rarely separated, wrote prolifically when apart) in both Europe and America is well documented through their letters to each other as well as through their correspondence with friends and family back in Europe, before, during and after the war.
 Also included is their correspondence with and other documents regarding the T.G.
-Masaryk Circle, an association of Czechoslovak citizens living in Boston, with which the Spitzers were quite involved.
+Masaryk Circle, an association of Czechoslovak citizens residing in Boston, with which the Spitzers were quite involved.